Bagonzo/Coding_Challenges/README.md

 * Array Challenge
 * Chart Challenge

 It's not much yet, but more are on the way.
+Have fun breaking your heads!
+Cheers 🍻